 pass

-3. API Documentation with OpenAPI
+3. OpenAPI documentation

 from flask_restx import Api, Resource, fields